 Founded in 1998, the Swiss Biotech Association represents the interests of the Swiss biotech industry.
 To support its members in a competitive market, the Swiss Biotech Association works to secure favorable framework conditions and facilitate access to talents, novel technologies and financial resources.
 To strengthen and promote the Swiss biotech industry, the Swiss Biotech Association collaborates with numerous partners and life science clusters globally under the brand Swiss Biotech™.

 The Swiss Biotech Association has established its own community for employees of its member companies.
-The communtiy enables direct exchange between members, features an extensive news and events section, provides files and information, shows discount codes for events and enables discussions within specific platform topics.
+The community enables direct exchange between members, features a news section, provides files and information, shows discount codes for events and enables discussions within specific platform topics.

 Register to gain access to the community, or log in

 Platform Leaders – Heike Bihlmann and Cathy Kroll

 Regulatory issues are of great consequence to academia and industry researchers active in drug discovery and development.

 The drug discovery and development process is extremely complex, especially for academics in biotech research as well as for small and medium sized start-ups from academia or spin-offs from industry.
 The issue is not so much the quality of the research but the knowledge and know-how on the relevant challenges and hurdles throughout the development process as well as an overview on methods and principles.